Joel Hunter, MD Refractive Surgeon, Hunter Vision Updated 11/24/20 12:17 PM

 Eyeglass or contact lens prescription

 The first number in your eyeglasses or contact lens prescription (i.e., sphere) must be between +2.00 and -10.00.
-If you’re more severely nearsighted, you’re likely not a candidate for LASIK.
+If you’re more severely farsighted or nearsighted, you’re likely not a candidate for LASIK.

 The second number (i.e., cylinder), on the other hand, measures the extent of your astigmatism.
 To qualify for LASIK, it should be between 0 and -6.00.
 The more you have the more distortion you’ll have pre-operatively.
 Remember too that if the cylinder number is at “0” or “sph,” your astigmatism cannot be measured because it is too insignificant to blur your vision.